Solving the Hubble tension \`a la Ellis & Stoeger 1987: Linking the early- and late-universe fits

 Restricting the class of fitting cosmologies to FLRW, it is possible to set up a single redshift variable $z$ across cosmic evolution history which represents the observable redshift and is inserted into the model-based distance measure.
 (Even if the real universe is not homogeneous and isotropic, it is still possible to set up a single $z$ and adjust the model-based distance measure or perturbing biases to account for the residuals, such that this prerequisite is only a consistent choice to fit an FLRW cosmology.
 An analogous approach is made when incorporating the uncertainties of measured redshifts in the uncertainties of resulting distance estimates when determining supernova distances, see \cite{bib:Wagner5} for details on the principle of simplifying a fitting problem by keeping the independent variable as simple as possible.)
-Then, to investigate the $H_0$ tension, two redshifts of relevance can be identified: the redshift of the CMB, $z_\mathrm{C}\approx1100$, and the redshift around which the supernovae in \cite{bib:Riess} are spread, $z_\mathrm{S} \ll z_\mathrm{C}$, which lies below $z=0.0176$.
-As this volume is too small to constrain an FLRW model (see Section~\ref{sec:introduction}), $z_\mathrm{S}$ is increased, such that the cosmic expansion function can be constrained by further supernovae like in \cite{bib:Wagner5}.
+Then, to investigate the $H_0$ tension, two redshifts of relevance can be identified: the redshift of the CMB, $z_\mathrm{C}\approx1100$, and the redshift around which the supernovae in \cite{bib:Riess} are spread, $z_\mathrm{S} \ll z_\mathrm{C}$, which lies below $z=0.15$ with a mean redshift of $z=0.055$.
+As the volume spanned by the SNe in Cepheid hosts (roughly out to $z=0.011$) is too small to constrain an FLRW model (see Section~\ref{sec:introduction}), the sample is increased to include SNe in the Hubble flow ($0.023 < z < 0.15$).
+We will even extend the considerations such that the cosmic expansion function can be constrained by further supernovae like in \cite{bib:Wagner5}, out to $z_\mathrm{S} \approx 1$.